Dave Flint: Northeastern University

 During the 2015–16 season, he led the Huskies to a 28–9–1 record, and reached the NCAA Women's Ice Hockey Tournament for the first time in program history.
 On September 11, 2017, Flint signed a four-year contract extension with Northeastern through the 2020–21 season.
-During the 2019–20 season, he led the Huskies to a NCAA best 32–4–2 record, their winningest season in program history and was named Hockey East Coach of the Year, and New England Coach of the Year.
+During the 2019–20 season, he led the Huskies to an NCAA best 32–4–2 record, their winningest season in program history and was named Hockey East Coach of the Year, and New England Coach of the Year.

 During the 2020–21 season, he led the Huskies to a 22–2–1 record, their fourth consecutive Hockey East championship, and the NCAA Women's Ice Hockey Tournament for the fourth consecutive year.
 They advanced to the National Championship game for the first time in program history where they lost to Wisconsin 1–2 in overtime.
 Following the season, he was named Hockey East Coach the Year for the third consecutive year, and AHCA Coach of the Year.

 On May 6, 2021, Flint signed a four-year contract extension with Northeastern through the 2024–25 season.
 During the 2022–23 season, he led the Huskies to a 34–2–1 record, their sixth consecutive Hockey East championship and the Frozen Four for the third consecutive year.
 Following the season, he was named AHCA Coach of the Year.